 How to Correct Muscle Imbalance

-First and foremost, it is important that muscle imbalance will be taken care of by health care professionals, especially those who are chronic ones.
+First and foremost, muscle imbalance must be taken care of by health care professionals, especially those who are chronic ones.
 When I realized that I couldn’t flip turn in the pool, I knew I had to go to a doctor right away.
 I went to the Sports Medicine Associates of San Antonio and Dr. Saenz.
-Got some anti-inflammatory drugs and got in for a MRI right away.
+Got some anti-inflammatory drugs and got in for an MRI right away.

-One of my biggest life lessons on my back issue is that I need to maintain this on a weekly basis now and not as “as needed” basis.
-Here are some “Rulon Rules” that can help you when you get into that gym during the off season BUT during the on season:
+One of the biggest life lessons on my back issue is that I need to maintain this every week now and not as “as needed” basis.
+Here are some “Rulon Rules” that can help you when you get into that gym during the off-season BUT during the on-season:

 - Make sure to perform only the exercises in a unilateral manner so that your strong side doesn’t take over.

 - Work out on both sides with the same weight.
 Perform using the strength of your weak side.

 - Work out with all your muscle groups!
 DUH!

 If you have never suffered from any back pain before, the tendency is you probably will.
 It is known that among ten people aged 45 years old, eight of them will suffer from either malignant or benign back at some point in their lives.
 WAHHHH!

 Fortunately, there are warning signs which can help you in treating, curing, and even preventing this to happen.
 Knowing these signs can help you in addressing or possibly preventing yourself from having back pain.
 Prevention is critical, especially when it comes to muscles imbalances and back pains.
 One sure way to correct and possibly prevent future injury is always to seek professional help.
 They have programs which provide overall strength to the back as well as eliminate potential back pain problem areas.